Vicente Iborra: Sevilla

-Iborra joined fellow league club Sevilla FC on 16 August 2013, after agreeing to a five-year contract.
+Iborra joined fellow top-tier club Sevilla FC on 16 August 2013, after agreeing to a five-year contract.
 He finished his debut season with 41 matches and four goals in all competitions, including 12/1 in the UEFA Europa League which his side won.

 In 2014–15, Iborra was often deployed in a more attacking midfield role by manager Unai Emery, and responded by scoring nine goals overall.
 On 24 September 2016 he filled in as the goalkeeper for the final two minutes away to Athletic Bilbao when Salvatore Sirigu was sent off, conceding a penalty from Aritz Aduriz in a 3–1 loss.

 Sunderland agreed to pay Sevilla £7 million for Iborra, but called it off on 30 August 2016 as the summer transfer window came to a close.
 Under new coach Jorge Sampaoli he started the new season as a reserve.
 On 11 December, after replacing the injured Nicolás Pareja at half-time of the away fixture against RC Celta de Vigo, he scored a hat-trick which included a late penalty in a 3–0 win.